sourcecred/docs/docs/beta/best-resources-for-new-contributors.md

 ### <ins>[Docs Index Spreadsheet](https://docs.google.com/spreadsheets/d/1IYNXNghAnMAGPof3f9bZZQeIGxlOHJQrUmu9qONY3KQ/edit#gid=0)</ins>

-The Docs Index is a spreadsheet where we organize the documentation we're writing and would like to write.
+The Docs Index is a spreadsheet where we organize the documentation we're currently writing and would like to write.
 If you are interested in writing, reviewing, editing or written communication, get connected to the Docs Team and see if you can help out.